Kaltxi/quadratics/README.md

   (1000 equations), but on Windows, with limited testing, the price for spinning up thread seems astronomical, and threading is extremely slow.
-- Looking at profiler, it seems that the most cycles are spent on `std::to_string` converting the solution roots.
+- Looking at profiler, it seems that the most cycles are spent on `std::to_string` converting the solution roots, so I changed it to `std::to_chars` which made it a bit better.
 Parsing is a small load, which makes sense, since we're using command-line arguments, and they are already in memory.
 - For Linux the optimal number of solver threads seems to be around the number of